warner/lothar-blog/twisted/newpb_released-2006-09-18-00-45.rst

 it outside the Twisted tree, I can continue to work on it in a more suitable development model.

-In addition, moving it outside the <tt>twisted.</tt> package makes it
-<b>much</b> easier to test and deploy.
-When it lived in
-<tt>twisted/pb/*.py</tt>, you had to actually install it before using it,
-into the same directory as the rest of Twisted.
-Now that it lives in
-<tt>foolscap/*.py</tt> instead, you can run it from the source tree.
-This
-will make things easier for everybody.
+In addition, moving it outside the ``twisted.`` package makes it **much** easier to test and deploy.
+When it lived in ``twisted/pb/*.py``, you had to actually install it before using it, into the same directory as the rest of Twisted.
+Now that it lives in ``foolscap/*.py`` instead, you can run it from the source tree.
+This will make things easier for everybody.

 The new name is a bit of a compromise, though.
 I'm not entirely satisfied with "Foolscap".
 It has some good properties (google thinks it is fairly